jcampbell05/RxChef/README.md

 A __Subscriber__ is an interested party to that Observable, for the examples above our Robo Chef we would be the interested party.
 You could also describe the customer as being a __Subscriber__ since they are interested in knowing when their meal is ready.

 So that really is the basics of Reactive Programming and hopefully you can see that it isn't all that complicated.
 In fact you may already be using traditional frameworks who allow you to observe things.
-So what's different?
+So let's explore why you would want to start programming reactively.

-## From Steps to Streams
+## From Steps

 First we're going to write the first steps for preparing a plate of chips.
 To make things easier lets write an outline of the steps needed to make one: